SpacingBat3/WebCord/docs/Readme.md

   - Chrome/Chromium user-agent spoofing (Discord treats WebCord as the regular browser),

-  - spoofing some functions modifications as native (so Discord will treat the same way as it wouldn't be touched by WebCord),
+  - spoofing some functions modifications as native (so Discord should treat them same way as they wouldn't be touched by WebCord),

   - hiding the content over removing it (so it can't be simply detected by watching the changes to the HTML code; Discord would need to also watch for